 Learn about Looe’s fishing industry at the Old Sardine Factory heritage centre, and try the day’s catch at one of the town’s restaurants.
 Taste local wine at the Looe Valley Vineyard just outside town, which runs tours and tastings.
 And you can’t visit Cornwall without trying a traditional Cornish pasty – Sarah’s Pasty Shop in East Looe has won awards for theirs.

-Where to stay in Looe: Schooner Point Guest House* is bed and breakfast set on the hillside in West Looe, with views along the estuary.
+Where to stay in Looe: Schooner Point Guest House* is a bed and breakfast on the hillside in West Looe, with views along the estuary.
 There are four en-suite bedrooms, with refillable toiletries to reduce plastic waste, and a full Cornish breakfast is included.

 Day 6: Looe > Plymouth